opendatakit/xlsform.exe/README.md

 Setting up Python on Windows:
 -----------------------------

-Install Python 2.7
+Install Python 2.7 (32 bit)

-This has been updated to use Python 2.7 (now built with 2.7.3)
+This has been updated to use Python 2.7 (now built with 2.7.13)

 Add Scripts directory to PATH
 -----------------------------